robincher/docker-compose-ghost-quickstart/README.md

 ### How does that work?

-The ./ghost/content directory (on docker host machine) gets mounted inside your ghost container at /var/lib/ghost when the container runs.
-See the docker-compose.yml to see where this mount is happening.
+The ./ghost/content directory (on docker host machine) gets mounted inside your ghost container folder /var/lib/ghost when the container starts running.
+See docker-compose.yml for more details

 ## Security

 - Only NGINX's ports (443) are exposed at host level.
+- Support TLS version 1.2 for incoming traffic

 ## License
 [MIT LICENSE ](https://github.com/robincher/docker-compose-ghost-quickstart/blob/master/LICENSE)